Elder Care Resource Planning Overview

 Elder Care Resource Planners take a holistic and long-term view on financial planning for long term care.
 Their objective is to provide a family with a solution to their long-term care challenges, not to simply get over the next hurdle.
-Resource Planners examine each and every option available and help families to determine that what is best for them, helping them to preserve assets, maximize the use of public assistance and most importantly to get the care they or their loved ones need today and for as long as it is required.
+Resource Planners examine each and every option available and help families determine what is best for them, helping them to preserve assets, maximize the use of public assistance.
+And, most importantly, help them get the care they or their loved ones need today and for as long as it is required.

 Planners are especially relevant for persons with Alzheimer’s and other forms of dementia as the slow progression of these conditions all but guarantees that care will be required for an extended period of time.
 Fortunately, the slow progression also allows time for a planner to both develop and execute an elder care resource plan.